This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 After a busy day of island hopping, time to unwind with a spa treatment, one of the more relaxing things to do in Ao Nang.

-There are multiple spas in Ao Nang particularly in hotels along Ao Nang’s main road, but the Let’s Relax Ao-Nang spa (located in Ao Nang’s Wake Up hotel) is one of the more established.
+There are multiple spas particularly in hotels along Ao Nang’s main road, but the Let’s Relax Ao-Nang spa (located in Ao Nang’s Wake Up hotel) is one of the more established.

 Treat yourself to a unique indulgent experience on your own or with others and soak in beautiful bathtubs full of minerals or enjoy hot stone or steam treatments.
 Finish off with your massage with a complimentary Thai spring roll (but not at the same time!)